delafu/CarND-Behavioral-Cloning-P3/writeup_report.md

 The model consists of 5 convolutional layers.
 The first three layers use a 5x5 kernel and a stride of 2x2.
 The output depth of these three layers are 24, 36 and 48.
 The last two layers use a 3x3 kernel and a stride of 1x1.
 The ouput depth of these two layers is 6.

-Next I use a Flatten layer and I apply a Droput layer with a value of 0.8 to try to reduce overfiting.
+Next I use a Flatten layer and I apply a Droput layer with a value of 0.9 to try to reduce overfiting.
+I´ve found that when I decrease the Dropout value the car drives worse.

 The next three are fully connected layers with 100, 50, 10 units and finally the output with one unit because we are in a regression problem.